 Here’s another example:

-Now, I see why they did this – what they write about has to do very heavily with the color red.
-But, it can be highlighted in the header or footer or you can make your titles and links red, but, to have this much red is painful to the eyes and might make some people click right off as soon as it loads.
+Now, I’m sure they thought the color yellow was cheery.
+But, it can be highlighted in the header or footer or you can make your titles and links yellow, but, to have this much yellow is painful to the eyes and might make some people click right off as soon as it loads.

-While that is cute and may be your “style” again, it takes away from the content.
+While this was obviously a cute idea for the owner and may have been their “style” again, it takes away from the content.
 So, we want to focus the reader on the content, not on how cute the blog is.
-There are ways to make the blog look good, b pleasing tot he eyes, and draw readers to the right places on the site.
+There are ways to make the blog look good, but pleasing to the eyes, and draw readers to the right places on the site.

 Color schemes are another way you can drive people away:

 This COMPLETELY hurts my eyes, I can’t imagine people staying on the site and reading anything.
-Think about what color font would look good with that… Black would be the only option, but even then the background for the content is too much.
+Think about what color font would look good with that… You see they had to choose several different color fonts to even make it possible to read, but even then the background for the content is too much.

 Another issue is making a blog so busy no one can tell where to look and they can’t find what they came for: